evolvedbinary/hsg-project-wiki/Setup.md

         brew cask reinstall oxygen-xml-editor

+    > If the command for java returns an error like "Error: Cask 'java' is unreadable: undefined method `release' for OS::Mac:Module", then follow [these directions for completely removing old versions of Java](removing-all-versions-of-java), and return here when you are done.
+    >
-    If any of the commands return an error like "Error: It seems there is already an App at '/Applications/GitHub Desktop.app'", go to Finder > Go > Applications, locate the application, drag its icon to the Trash in the Dock, and perform the command one more time.
+    > If any of the other commands return an error like "Error: It seems there is already an App at '/Applications/GitHub Desktop.app'", go to Finder > Go > Applications, locate the application, drag its icon to the Trash in the Dock, and perform the command one more time.

 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Pull updates from all repositories".